expressjs/express/Contributing.md

 ## Becoming a Committer

-All contributors who land a non-trivial contribution should be on-boarded in a timely manner, and added as a committer, and be given write access to the repository.
+All contributors who making significant and valuable contributions should be on-boarded in a timely manner, and added as a committer, and be given write access to the repository.

 Committers are expected to follow this policy and continue to send pull requests, go through